byzyizhi-a11y/dji-cellular-dongle-2/macOS/README.md

 4. Finally turn off Wi-Fi enjoy it!
 ## Disclaimer

-This project is not affiliated with DJI, Fibocom or Apple.
+This project is not affiliated with DJI, Fibocom.